akaMaxg/IndiduelltP-Banken_CS_MG/README.md

 ### The program
 - The program runs on three main concepts
 - 1. A class User.
-This class allows for the creation of users with 5 parameters: Usernames, pincodes, an array[3] with bank accounts and an array[3] of balance
+This class allows for the creation of users with 5 parameters: Usernames, pincodes, an array[] with bank accounts and an array[] of balance
   This class also contains a method that instansiates 5 users with hard-coded parameters
 - 2. A Run Menu method in the Bank Function's class.
 This menu is contained in a while loop which allows the users to perform multiple functions indefinetaly or until funds are 0
    It is primarily based on a switch case where the various options call methods in the program.